apache/spark/docs/configuration.md

   <td>4</td>
   <td>
     Number of individual task failures before giving up on the job.
-    Should greater or equal to 1.
+    Should be greater than or equal to 1.
 Number of allowed retries = this value - 1.
   </td>
 </tr>